There is a lot of potential in biological diversity. How can we utilise it?

 Genuine and good organic farming is impossible within the framework of traditional small-scale family systems, because the personal freedoms of those concerned would suffer considerably under the workload and from being permanently tied down.

 It will therefore be necessary to include cooperative models, because today everyone also has the right to leisure time, travel and wellness.
-As early as the 1960s, some twenty farmers, economists, ecologists and sociologists laid the foundations for the eco-farming movement.
+As early as the 1960s, some twenty farmers, economists, ecologists and sociologists laid the foundations for the eco-farming movement2.
 They tried out this holistic approach, which stimulates interaction between eco- and social systems, on Mount Kilimanjaro and later in Rwanda.
 In the meantime, the movement has spread across the globe and its ideas are now being implemented in Japan, India, Brazil, the United States and, to some degree, in Europe, too.
 Eco-farming establishes networks between agricultural and social systems, and attaches great importance to sustainability.
 It applies the art of crop mixing.